Kils-dev/Personal_WaspScripts/README.md

 - Script Settings are located between:
 {............-= [   -SETTINGS START-   ] =-............}
 {.............-= [   -SETTINGS END-   ] =-.............}
-- Instructions/Descriptions for each element is also present after each "//".
+- Instructions/Descriptions for each element are also present after each "//".
 ```

 ## Recommendation:
 ```
 - Ferox is the best bank due to the Rejuv.
 Pool.
-- If you are fighting something like Abyssal demons use the experimental spot.
+- If you are fighting something like Abyssal demons, use the experimental spot.
 Gives the best results.
 - Big monsters like Dragons and Kalphites might be a bit buggy due to their size.
 - Check the official OSRS Wiki for more info: https://oldschool.runescape.wiki/w/Pay-to-play_Prayer_training#Reanimating_ensouled_heads